nnnwankwo/Project1---AnalysisgrowthbyNation/README.md

 Key Insights This project provides insights into:
 Comparative GDP growth rates for Nigeria, India, and the UK.

 Period-specific growth trends for Nigeria.

 Population and investment trends over the years.
-NoteEnsure the input data columns align with the expected format.
-Use the print(df.columns.tolist()) command to verify column names before running the analysis.